TheExistingOne/TheExistingOne.github.io/aog2040/markdown/AOG.md

 ## Treatment for Johnsons Syndrome Made Available
 ### May 30, 2037
-The ADA announces that GenTech has developed a treatment for Johnsons Syndrome.
-Although successful, the treatment was very expensive and had to be taken continously.
-Gentech was critisized heavily for this, but they defeneded themselves stating that they must offset development and manufacturing costs.
+The AGA announces that GenTech has developed a treatment for Johnsons Syndrome.
+Although successful, the treatment is very expensive and has to be taken continously.
+Gentech is critisized heavily for this, but they defened themselves stating that they must offset development and manufacturing costs.

 ## Genetic Information Non-descrimination Act (GINA) Repealed
 ### Sep 24, 2040
-As Johnsons Syndrome, although still prevalent, dies down into being considered just a part of society, the outgoing administration announces a final major piece of legeslation: the repealing of GINA.
+Although still prevalent, Johnsons Syndrome begins to fade into the background as "just a part of society".
+GenTech still retains an iron grip over gene mods, but some biohackers and hobbiests have started trying to figure them out.
+The AGA still retains public favor, but it's clear their grip is slipping.
+As the election approaches, the outgoing administration announces a final piece of legeslation: the repealing of GINA, citing labor and health benefits.
 With modding common, legal protections gone, and tensions high, society looks towards the future of genetics.

 ---
 # Organizations